mifi/lossless-cut/README.md

 ## Features
 - Lossless cutting of most video and audio formats
 - Losslessly cut out parts of video/audio (for cutting away commercials etc.)
-- Lossless merge/concatenation of arbitrary files (with identical codecs parameters, e.g. from same camera)
+- Lossless merge/concatenation of arbitrary files (with identical codecs parameters, e.g. from the same camera)
 - Lossless stream editing: Combine arbitrary tracks from multiple files (ex. add music or subtitle track to a video file)
 - Losslessly extract all tracks from a file (extract video, audio, subtitle and other tracks from one file into separate files)
 - Remux into any compatible output format